 Monplaisir has a fully fitted professional style kitchen, with workstations for 6 people, 4 ovens, and all the equipment you need to create delicious dishes.

-Cooking is about the enjoyment of preparing and sharing food – not Michelin stars!
+Cooking is about the enjoyment of preparing and sharing food.
 I love dishes that maximise the flavour and character of local cheeses, meats and other specialities, using really fresh vegetables and herbs from the local market and my garden.

 The atmosphere is friendly and informal and the emphasis is firmly on having fun while learning new dishes and skills.
 So whether you hardly ever cook, or want to expand your existing repertoire, come and join us!